Cover

-• The major disadvantage to treatment consists of the side effects and the impact it may have on your life during the period of treatment.
+• The major disadvantages of interferon and ribavirin are side effects and the impact they could have on your life during treatment.

-• Some people have reported that the side effects have persisted, leaving them feeling unwell long after the end of treatment.
+• Some people report that the side effects continue long after the end of treatment.

 • Treatment might not work.